 My friend smiled and pointed at the floor.
 I looked down at the puddle of water near our feet, crestfallen.
 Yes.
 Yes of course this is the one.
 This is the piece that will cause all the anguish because unlike Dan Webb’s meticulously documented process of carving a block of wood from perfection into dust (which you’ll find carefully collected in a Plexiglas box at the end of the aforementioned documentation); this piece is going to challenge the very idea of what an artistic process is, and whether or not it needs to be tangible.
 Is process in the mind of the artist, or is it forced upon us as we toil to wrap our own minds around that thing that we both want and don’t want to understand?
 Is our own attempt to wrap ourselves around the work to justify its existence as art in its own way a kind of art?

 Why is there a puddle of water on the floor?
 Why am I so obsessed with its presence and [in] authenticity?
 Why can’t I just make a joke and move on, rather than stand here and try to figure it out so that I can explain it to my friends?
 Why does this work want me to want it to be art?

-”.
+So it says something to me that the most interesting things in Western Bridge are actually the architectural elements of the building.
+I’m in love with the space.
+I’m fascinated by the height recordings on a wooden pillar towards the back; not only because it’s a marker of physical facts, but because it’s a marker of who’s been there - many of them rather well known art folks in the Pacific Northwest.
+It’s a quiet understated slice of history: these people were here at this time.
 Also there is a large hook on a chain in the front, as well as a complex array of knobs and handles brightly painted red.
 It’s not supposed to be as interesting as the art but it has such a strong presence in the room that it can’t not have a strong presence in the room.
 Also when you’re south of SODO, everything is an industrial element.
 Knobs, tracks, wheels, cranks, gears, scaffolding, cranes, and other earmarks of industry are as important a part of the [interior and exterior] landscape as the mountains, sea, and sky.

 The most fitting and fulfilling installation I’ve ever seen in the space is by my former Pratt professor Mary Temple.
 When she was here, she created a fictional reflection of light that lulled you into that lazy late afternoon moment where sunlight cascades across your wall from a window across the street.
 It’s so beautifully Northwest in a way - we Seattlites are not without a keen sense of our environmental surroundings.
 Our light is specific to our open sky, the way it bounces off the mountains, Elliott Bay/Puget Sound, and buildings.
 Or off of plate glass windows on that warehouse across the railroad tracks.

 Which brings me back to water - something we’re inescapably surrounded by.
 I couldn’t make a joke about Emilie Halpern’s puddle because nothing about any of the work in this exhibit is a joke.
 It’s all very serious.
 The puddle of water is four litres, the amount of liquid which can be contained by the human lungs.
 You have to read the handout to know that.
 You have to read another art review to know that the puddle evaporates over the course of the day to leave a salt stain on the floor.
 That’s the barrier.
 But once you know that, you can’t help but form your own story of why that puddle is there in the first place.